tanner-johnson2718/3D_ToolChain/README.md

     * L shape with specified angle
     * Extrusion multiplier, how does cura do it?
 * Calibration flow rate doc and tests + calibration doc
-* Put Z offset code into code block

 ### Enclosure
 * DOC!!
-    * Power Draw of board (+board components) and fan
-    * Make sure all the links work
     * Redo power supply picture and add fan connecters both to connector list and BOM
-    * Make sure to replace mentions of melzi
 * Add pre set holes for SKR and PSUs on bottom plates
 * Cut aluminum and plexiglass
 * Open Problems and Questions for v2.0)